Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 More specifically, we’ll describe each of the Sorento’s four generations, exploring their distinctive characteristics, innovations, and challenges, which will provide valuable insights for both current owners and potential buyers.

-Let’s dive into the different Kia Sorento generations.
+Let’s explore the diverse Kia Sorento generations.

 Table of ContentsShow